-An in-depth study of the content presentation of the primary financial statements with particular attention to the operating cycle, related assets and equity valuations, income measurements and investments.
-Prerequisite: A grade of "C" or better in BACC 2311.
+An in-depth study of the accounting cycle and the related study of asset and equity valuations for the primary financial statements and content presentation.
+Particular emphasis placed on the operating cycle, related assets, revenue recognition, income measurements and the application of the time value of money including annuities.
+Prerequisite: A grade of "C" or better in BACC 2310.